Puratinamu/fanlinc/PB.md

 ### User Profile

   - As a user, I should be able to sign up for Fanlinc and create my profile so that I can register with the service and access the website.
-(5)
+(5) (sprint 1)

   - As a user, I should be able to use credentials I provided during registration to authenticate myself and access the website.
 (2)

   - As a user, I should be able to view my profile after logging in to the website to see any personal information and fandoms I have provided the website.
 (3)

   - As a user, I should be able to add fandoms to my profile by providing the type and level of fandom I am in to reflect my current interests.
-(3)
+(3) (sprint 1)

   - As a user, I should be able to view other users’ profiles to see their information and fandoms.
 (3)